Jacudibu/dotfiles/README.md

 First, check out the dotfiles repo in your $HOME directory using git

 ```
-$ git clone git@github.com/jacudibu/dotfiles.git .dotfiles
+git clone git@github.com/jacudibu/dotfiles.git .dotfiles
-$ cd .dotfiles
+cd .dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to create symlinks:

 ```
-$ stow .
+stow .
 ```

 ## Adding more dotfiles

-Imitate the file structure you want to track:
+Imitate the file structure you want to track, e.g. the config file for [Niri](https://github.com/YaLTeR/niri):

 ```
 cd ~/.dotfiles